NoNotNotes/Mneme/Garden/05/656a-head-injury.md

 | Seizure activity                              | **Anti-seizure drugs**.
 This is used **prophylactically** during the first week of management.          |
 | **Medical induction of a coma**               | Done to reduce the oxygen demands of the brain, reducing the potential for cell death in hypoperfusion. |
 | **Problems with attention and concentration** | **Amantadine**, **Methylphenidate**, **Bromocriptine**, **Antidepressants**                             |

+___

+# Nursing Management
+The nurse primarily focuses her efforts on maintaining a patent airway, ventilation, vital signs, neuro checks, and monitoring for complications (Increasing ICP, Seizures, Hyperthermia)
+- Observe for **CSF Leak**: halo ring appearance of stains.
+If observed, instruct patient not to blow the nose, elevate the head of bed by 30 degrees, observe for infection (meningitis), place cotton ball on ear to absorb otorrhea, and gauze pad at the bottom of the nose for rhinorrhea.
+- Prevent **complications of immobility**.
+- **Check for signs of infection**.
+- **Postoperative Positioning**:
+	- **Supratentorial positioning**: neutral neck alignment and side-lying or supine.
+Avoid operative side.
+	- **Infratentorial positioning**: maintain straight neck alignment; no flexion to avoid tearing suture.
+Position patient on either side, not supine.
+	- **Transsphenoidal positioning**: nasal packing, instruct patient to avoid blowing the nose.
+Provide oral care and keep head of bed elevated.